lilata/laingen/posts/about/en.md

-Hi, I'm Shinji, the owner of shinji.rocks.
+Hi, I'm Shinji, the owner of shinji.rocks, and I operate lain.day.
 I'm currently a CS undergrad, and I love me!

 You can reach me...